May-Moe/Age-and-Gender-prediction-from-facial-images-with-CNN/README.md

 Age and Gender Prediction

 This project focuses on predicting age and gender from facial images using Convolutional Neural Networks (CNNs).
 We trained a model using the UTKFace dataset and evaluated its performance against our own dataset.
 Key findings include the model's accuracy, its generalization capabilities, and the observed discrepancies in real-world application due to varying lighting conditions and movements.

 Dataset-
-This project used the UTKFace and custom datasets for age and gender prediction.
+This project used the UTKFace and custom datasets for age and gender prediction.Here is the dataset link-https://www.kaggle.com/datasets/jangedoo/utkface-new

-Here is the dataset link-https://www.kaggle.com/datasets/jangedoo/utkface-new Convolutional Neural Network (CNN) is employed for the task of age and gender prediction.
+Convolutional Neural Network (CNN) is employed for the task of age and gender prediction.
 This project uses a fine-tuned VGG16 CNN model for age and gender prediction, employing Haar Cascade for face detection.
 Performance evaluated with confusion matrices and scatter plots.